juliansangillo/backup/README.md

 - -h, --help : Show help text.
 In case you forget how to use.

 ## Commands
 There are a number of operations that can be performed in relation to the backup which can be specified as the command.
 Most commands will get the data they need from the conf file if there is one.
 If no conf file exists or required fields are missing, then it will prompt you to input the missing data and will update the conf file accordingly, unless running in quiet mode.
-Alternatively, you can also run `backup -e` or `backup --edit` first and add all the necessary configuration manually.
+Alternatively, you can also run `backup --edit` first and add all the necessary configuration manually.

 ### Init
 ```bash
 backup [-d] [-q] init [-h]
 ```
 Initialize the google cloud storage (gs) repository (will be referred to as "the repository" from here on).
 This must be run first.
-After initializing the repository, it will also ask if you would want to schedule a regular backup and if you want to start the initial backup now.
+It will also prompt you if you want to start the initial backup and if you want to schedule a regular backup.
+In quiet mode, you won't be prompted and the default 'no' response is used for both questions.
+In this case, the initial backup and scheduling a backup job will have to be done manually.

 ### Start
 ```bash